The goal of NAGPRA grants is to increase the number of successful returns of Native American human remains and cultural items.

 When is the deadline to apply?

-The deadline for Consultation/Documentation grants is typically in mid-March each year, while the deadline for Repatriation grants is typically in mid-May.
-Applicants may submit applications any time after the current year's Notice of Funding Opportunity is posted on Grants.gov.
-Contact our office for information on how to prepare for the FY2021 grant cycle.
+The deadline for Consultation/Documentation grants is typically in mid-March, while the deadline for Repatriation grants is typically in mid-May.
+Applicants may submit applications any time after the current year’s Notice of Funding Opportunity is posted on Grants.gov, up until the deadline.
+Contact our office for information on how to prepare for the upcoming grant cycle.

 If I apply for a NAGPRA grant, how long will it take for me to receive my funding?